Masrt200/WoC2k19/README.md

 *Linux Install:* download *crypt_linux*, it's a zip file.
 Unzip and run python script *alias* first then use `cryptologer` in the bash.

-*Windows Install:* download *mystic_win* and go through the installation process. open the registry key *crypt*, restart terminal and use `cryptologer`.
+*Windows Install:* download *mystic_win* and go through the installation process.
+Open the registry key *crypt*, restart terminal and use `cryptologer`.
 The required files are auto-saved to  **C:\Program Files (x86)\D3crytMe!**

 ## Bashing Options